utkarsh231/Personal-Web-Memory/readme.md

 You will see a single input box.
 Ask questions like:

-✅ Example queries
+Example queries:
 - 	“What product pages did I visit recently?”
 - 	“Show me the pages I viewed about AirPods.”
 - 	“What pages did I read about watches?”
 - 	“Which shopping sites did I open this week?”
 - 	“Summarize the product pages I looked at.”

 ---

-### Agent Prompting Logic
+#### Agent Prompting Logic

 The RetrievalQA agent is intentionally simple:
 	- 	Query → embed → retrieve top-k documents